mxenabled/sso-api-proxy/README.md

 This is a proxy server used to get Widget SSO URLs from our Platform API.
-Any configuration that you could normally pass to the Platform API via the request body or a header can be passed in this server as well.
+Any configuration that you could normally pass to the Platform API via the request body or a header can be passed in this server as well. **This tool is not meant to be used in a production environment.**

 ## Getting started